Results for “Accountability”

 A state-level director within the Michigan Supreme Court's administrative office has presided over a grievance system that denied every parent complaint in Kalamazoo County for five straight years.
 During that time, he received an industry award, published blog posts celebrating website traffic, and trained new staff on customer service.
 The Legislature has never held a hearing on FOC grievance outcomes.

-April 9, 2026·Michigan Capitol·7 sources - legislature
+April 9, 2026·Michigan Capitol·7 sources - politics

 Michigan House Speaker Proposes Constitutional Amendment to Require Supermajority Votes During Lame Duck Sessions